G1LRO/chirp2cxf/README.md

 With this utility will create a new backup file for the Quansheng "Portable Radio CPS" program.
 Load this into the Quansheng CPS and write to the radio.

-The input files will be a generic 'donor' save file from the Quansheng CPS, and a CSV export from CHIRP
+The input files will be a generic 'donor' save file from the Quansheng CPS, and a CSV export from CHIRP.
+Backup your Quansheng radio to the CPS to create the .cxf file.

  Be careful to use the "File->Export as CSV" option in Chirp and not the entire Chirp save file for your radio.The Chirp export CSV only contains the channel information.